-A little bit about Ashley: Ashley took over our IG account this summer (@mama2_littlea ).
+A little bit about Ashley: Ashley took over our IG account in summer 2020 (@mama2_littlea ).
 She shared with us her experiences as a Black woman, raising a white-looking child, being raised by a Black mother and White father.

 5 Ways to Celebrate Black History month